kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // the results of a "preflight" request.
     //
     // The default value of header Access-Control-Max-Age is 5 (seconds).
+    // When this field is unspecified, the gateway sets the response header
+    // "Access-Control-Max-Age: 5" by default.
     //
     // Config:
     //   maxAge: 1728000